Masters Program

 Master of Finance

-The Master of Finance (MFIN) is a one academic year (9-month) graduate program with applied learning to prepare students for industry.
+The Master of Finance (MFIN) is a one academic year graduate program with applied learning designed to prepare students for industry.
 Many recruiters search for new hires who can create and build value quickly, often with limited on-the-job training.
-The MFIN program prepares students to exceed these expectations in an intense, but also encouraging, academic environment.
+The MFIN program prepares students in an intense, but also encouraging, academic environment.

-Our students come from a wide variety of academic backgrounds – both within and outside business undergraduate studies.
-Several students arrive to MFIN from engineering, economics, accounting, psychology, finance, among other areas.
-Admissions standards are selective – for the incoming 2024–25 cohort, our admit rate was roughly 32%.
-The admissions team screens for top students with:
+Our students come from a wide variety of academic backgrounds.
+Several students arrive the MFIN program from engineering, economics, accounting, psychology, and finance, among other diverse areas.
+The admissions team recruits top students with:

 - an analytical mindset